dpeerlab/Vectra_Imaging_pipeline/README.md

 ### Usage

-Step-by-step tutorial on the usage can be found in the following Jupiter notebooks:
+Step-by-step tutorial on the usage can be found in the following Jupiter notebooks.

 More details can be found in the [technical notes](./technical_notes.md)
 #### 0. Data inspection